snac-cooperative/snac_eac_cpf_utils/readme.md

     ./exec_record.pl config=agency.cfg &

-Get the values from the log file and create a unique list.
-The exciting command below using a Perl one-liner is fairly standard practice in the Linux world.
+Assuming that everthing worked, the command below will get the values from the log file and create a unique list.
+This exciting command using a Perl one-liner is fairly standard practice in the Linux world.

     cat agency_code.log | perl -ne 'if ($_ =~ m/040\$a: (.*)/) { print "$1\n";} ' | sort -fu > agency_unique.txt